Sonia Velton

 Sonia’s second book, The Image of Her, is a contemporary literary thriller about two women, Stella and Connie, whose lives come together in a way that is both chilling and awe inspiring.
 It was published by Quercus in July 2021.

 Her third novel, The Nightingale’s Castle, sold at auction to Little, Brown in the UK and is based on the real life story of Hungarian Countess Erzsébet Báthory (1560-1614), who is rumoured to have been a serial killer.
-It was published in May 2024.
+It was published in May 2024 in the UK and in July 2024 in the US.

 Praise for Blackberry and Wild Rose: